heutelbeck/sapl-policy-engine/sapl-documentation/9_7_Writingtestcases.md

 The next defines the `AuthorizationSubscription` for the policy evaluation.

-- pass an `AuthorizationSubscription` created by it’s factory methods
+- pass an `AuthorizationSubscription` created by its factory methods

   ```java
   .when(AuthorizationSubscription.of("willi", "read", "something"))